Nuung/Project-MIL/README.md

 3. `git clone https://github.com/hwpvanholsteijn/hhs_cyberbullying.git` - For cloning the repository
 4. `cd hhs_cyberbullying` - Change the directory to the game folder
 5. Create a 'dist' folder in the root folder, when it is unavailable.
-6. `npm run build` - updates the to the latest build files
-7. `npm install` - Update to the latest packages
+6. `npm install` - Update to the latest packages
-8. `npm start` - To run program
+7. `npm start` - To run program

 ## Usage